Khadibia/ML-Assessment-repo/README.md

   nc: 4
   names: ['chair', 'remote', 'table', 'tv']

 Back to the dataset, i parsed the annotations, extracting the class labels and bounding box details and formatting as a list, with the bounding box details in a list within this list.
-This is so i can examine and confirm the labels correpond to each image.
+This is so i can examine and confirm the labels correspond to each image.

-The final folder sructure was;
+The final folder structure was;
 ├── dataset/
 │ ├── images/
 │ │ ├── train/